wescc-dev/gogo/README.md

 - **FIREWALL_CONFIG_FILE** is the file containing the firewall rules, which control what IP addresses are allowed to connect to your GoGopher server.
 (See below.)

 - **REQUEST_TIMEOUT_SECONDS** is the number of seconds to read a request and to write the response (per each direction, not the total time for both read and write).
 This prevents consuming a connection with a very slow request/ response, intentionally or otherwise.

+- **REQUEST_MAXIMUM_BYTES** is the maximum number of bytes for a client request.
+This prevents clients from sending a request that consumes too much memory.
+  The Gopher protocol does not define a maxium request size, but modern servers definitely need one.
+I used 1k (1024) as the default, based on the more modern Gemini protocol's maximum.
+Setting this to 0, will allow any request size that the server can handle.

 ### Firewall